aksurcos/project-1/README.md

 [Click here to check live project](https://aksurcos.github.io/stray-animals-rescue//)

-This site represents a volunteer group that has come together to provide a better life for animals living on the streets, together with the services they provide.
+This site represents a volunteer group that has come together to provide a better life for animals living on the streets, and also represents their services, gallery and joining way to them.

 ![responsive](documentation/imagesreadme/iamresponsive.png)